rcc-uchicago/user-guide/docs/globus/transfer-files.md

 **Globus** is a robust file-sharing and transfer service.
 Globus calls a collection of files an endpoint.
 The RCC has several Globus endpoints.
 This guide explains how to make your computer a Globus endpoint and transfer files between Globus endpoints.
 Put another way, this guide explains how to move files between your local system (i.e., your computer, lab computers, etc.) and the RCC's Midway 2 and 3 ecosystems.

-Note that this guide focuses on transferring files through the <a href='https://globus.rcc.uchicago.edu/'>Globus web app</a>.
+Note that this guide focuses on transferring files through the <a href='https://globus.rcc.uchicago.edu/' target='_blank'>Globus web app</a>.
 Advanced users can access additional functionality by using the
-<a href='https://docs.globus.org/cli/'>Globus command line interface (CLI)</a>, a standalone app that you can install on your computer and then use to access Globus.
+<a href='https://docs.globus.org/cli/' target='_blank'>Globus command line interface (CLI)</a>, a standalone app that you can install on your computer and then use to access Globus.

 ## Make Your Computer a Globus Endpoint

-Follow the instructions in the <a href='https://docs.globus.org/globus-connect-personal/install/'>Globus documentation</a> to install Globus Connect Personal and make your computer a Globus endpoint (also called a collection).
+Follow the instructions in the <a href='https://docs.globus.org/globus-connect-personal/install/' target='_blank'>Globus documentation</a> to install Globus Connect Personal and make your computer a Globus endpoint (also called a collection).
 When Globus Connect Personal asks you to authenticate (Step 4), log in with your UChicago CNetID.

-Once your computer is a Globus endpoint, you will be able to access files stored on your local system, as well as files stored in the RCC's ecosystems, from <a href='https://globus.rcc.uchicago.edu/'>globus.rcc.uchicago.edu</a>.
+Once your computer is a Globus endpoint, you will be able to access files stored on your local system, as well as files stored in the RCC's ecosystems, from <a href='https://globus.rcc.uchicago.edu/' target='_blank'>globus.rcc.uchicago.edu</a>.
 To access your locally stored files, click the "File Manager" in the toolbar on the left of your screen and type the name you gave your personal endpoint into the collection search bar:

 <p align='center'>
 <img src='../img/globus/personal-endpoint.png'